VivianG0616/NumPy-Hands-on-Practice/README.md

 # NumPy-Hands-on-Practice
 Beginner NumPy practice covering arrays, dimensions, data types, element-wise operations and a weather temperature analysis mini-project.
+NumPy stands for Numerical Python that is primarily designed for efficient numerical computing.
+Python gives the programming language while NumPy gives the powerful tools for working with numbers and array.
+NumPy is impoted as "import numpy as np" and it is built around a data structure called ndarray.

 ## Overview